yingmsky/e8vm/readme.md

 - **Small files.** Each file has no more than 300 lines, and each line contains no more than 80 chars.
 - **Modularized.** No circular dependency among files, which enables [DAG-based plotting](http://8k.lonnie.io).

-The DAG visualization gives the project a auto-generated "Table of Contents", where a reader can read the entire project from left to right in the graph.
+The DAG visualization gives the project an auto-generated "Table of Contents", where a reader can read the entire project from left to right in the graph.
 While the code might be still hard to read, I hope that now a reader can provide detailed feedback without the need to dive super deep first.
 For example, to read and provide feedback to the left most block in